Fukushima Youth Sinfonietta

 The Fukushima Youth Sinfonietta

-As numerous testimonies from the Fukushima students, teachers, and parents have indicated, the FYS programs have been a life-changing experience for many of the Fukushima students.
+As numerous testimonies from the Fukushima students, teachers, and parents have indicated, the FYS programme has been a life-changing experience for many of the students.
 Playing music and developing individual musical skills helped greatly with each child’s healing process as he or she emerged from the traumas of 2011.
 Working together to create the orchestra and then to rehearse and perform with it brought scores of students closer together, helping them express themselves freely and overcome their inner fears, contributing hugely to their musical and personal maturity.
 In addition, the experience helped positively in the recovery of parents, teachers, and friends of the young musicians.
 In numerous ways the work of the FYS has strengthened families, schools, and communities in the Fukushima area.
-This sense of unity and collaboration to overcome personal or social tragedies is unmistakably communicated to anyone who hears the students perform.
+This sense of unity and collaboration to overcome personal and social tragedies is unmistakably communicated to anyone who hears the FYS perform.